CJ-Chen/TBtools-II/README.md

 ## Current Version No.2.007

-## TBtools:Please update to the lastest version (higher than v1.068).| https://github.com/CJ-Chen/TBtools/releases
+## TBtools:Please update to the lastest version 「TBtools-II」 (higher than v2.0). | https://wsc.fit/M1
 #### Block:
 #### Clean: